Home » Recipes » Cherry Compote Recipe

 And if you do make these, or any of my recipes, don’t forget to tag me @bastecutfold or use the hashtag #bastecutfold on Instagram.
 I always love to see what you’re making!

-A small glass dish of cherry compote, with a metal spoon
+a jar of cherry compote with a spoon

 2 Comments